November 2020 Jobs Recap: A steady seasonal downhill slide

 A seasonal downhill slide

 In true 2020 fashion, just a few short months have brought dramatic changes in the labor market.
-Job listings have shifted from a gradual slowdown to a steady downhill slide.
+LinkUp job listing data have shifted from a gradual slowdown to a steady downhill slide.
 While the -4% decline in job listings we saw in November is the first drop in total job listings since recovery began in May, it is also in line with seasonality we typically see in November and December, after holiday hiring has ended and prior to new budgets in January.

 Job listings were down in 88% of states in November, a significant change since October found listings down in 33% of states.